backdrop-contrib/bueditor/README.txt

 These type of buttons are used for special cases where it is insufficient to just replace the selected text.
 The content of a javascript button must begin with a 3 character text "js:" to be differentiated from a html button.
 The remaining code is treated as a javascript code and executed in a function when the button is clicked.
-The function is called with the parameter E which represents the active editor.
+The function is called with the parameters E(active editor) and $(jQuery).
 Editor has many ready-to-use methods and variables making it easy to create javascript buttons.
 See EDITOR VARIABLES AND METHODS and especially EDITOR INSTANCE variables and methods.